 Both the Master's of Science degree in Horticulture and the M.A.S. in Horticulture are considered practitioner and terminal degrees.
 The Master's of Science in Horticulture is more focused on science while the Master's of Applied Science features more practical application.

-Students who are looking for an online bachelor's degree should consider the Bachelor's of Applied Science.
+Students who are looking for an online horticulture bachelor's degree should consider the Bachelor's of Applied Science.
 This B.A.S. has ranked among the best from US News and World Report.
-The Department of Agronomy and Horticulture does not have a fully-online Bachelor's of Science (B.S.) degree, but it does offer numerous undergraduate online courses.
+The Department of Agronomy and Horticulture does not currently have a fully-online Bachelor's of Science (B.S.) degree, but it does offer numerous undergraduate online courses.